 Project Coordinator, National Science Foundation Methods Training Institute for STEM Education Research, University of Chicago and Michigan State University

-Bio: Darnell Leatherwood is a quantitatively trained interdisciplinary social scientist whose research interests include education, social inequality/policy, and identity formation.
-Darnell currently serves as a Young Scholar on The Journal of Negro Education Editorial/Advisory Board out of Howard University in Washington DC, on the Advisory Board of the Chicago State University College of Education, and as an Expert Mentor for the IVenture Accelerator at the University of Illinois at Urbana-Champaign.
+Bio: Darnell Leatherwood Ph.D. is a quantitatively trained interdisciplinary social scientist whose research interests include education, social policy, and identity formation.
+Darnell currently serves as a Young Scholar on The Journal of Negro Education Editorial/Advisory Board out of Howard University in Washington DC, on the Advisory Board of the Chicago State University College of Education, and holds public office as a Board Member on the Matteson School District 162 Board of Education.
 He is also a founding member of Thrive Chicago & President Barack Obama’s My Brother’s Keeper Alliance Action Team in Chicago, founder of the Black Male Educators Alliance of Illinois, and was coordinator/chair of the Workshop on Education at the University of Chicago from 2016-2018.

 Statement of Research Interest: The goal of Darnell’s research is to eliminate inequities and inequalities in the educational experience of youth.
 He is currently examining heterogeneity in the academic achievement of students nationally.
 Given his research, we now know that nationally there are significant differences—over five academic years—between the highest and lowest performing districts in average district level math and English Language Arts (ELA) test scores for Black students.
-In his search for unusually effective districts and the conditions that promote said effectiveness, Darnell is assessing grade level academic achievement, learning rates, and improvement rates in math achievement for every district in the nation that services Black students.
+In his search for unusually effective districts and the conditions that promote said effectiveness, Darnell is assessing grade level academic achievement, learning rates, and improvement rates in math achievement for every district in the nation that serves Black students and reports Black student academic outcomes.
 He hopes to leverage his research to inform policy, practice, and to make real the eradication of educational disparity in the U.S. public school system.